alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

-## The combinations possible in place notation
+## Change ringing: counting the number of method constructions

-If we want to try to count how many possible methods there are of various types (plain, treble bob, etc) on different stages, first we have to ask a fundamental question:
+If we want to try to count how many possible methods there are of various types (plain, treble bob, etc) on different stages, we start with a fundamental question:

-*How many dinstinct place notations are there for a row on stage* n?
+*How many distinct place notations are there for a row on stage* n?

-Let's start with an example, a list of all possible place notation for stage 4:
+Let's start with an example, a list of all possible place notation[^1] for stage 4:

+[^1]: We only deal with well-formed place notation in this article.
+By this we mean that all places made are explicit.
+For example, on stage 6, these are badly formed: `1` (should be `16`), `134` (should be `1234`).

 Schematic  Place notation
 ---------  -------------------